 - Third choice is to send 2 or (safer) 3 people to deal with you, in which case they just pulled out of the team-fight.

-- she can take down turrets and inhibitors very fast (especially with the Crazy Damage
+- she can take down turrets and inhibitors very fast (especially with the higher damage builds)

 - she can tank a few turret shots if necessary (and can easily heal up in the jungle

 - she can 1v1 any enemy who comes to try to stop her, probably even 1v2 if it is not the

 strongest members of the enemy team